jazzypants1989/jessquery/README.md

 $(`<h1>I'm #1</h1>`).moveTo(".container", { position: "prepend" }) // append is the default

 // You can completely replace the element(s).
-The proxy is what's stable-- not the element(s) inside. const button = $(".button") button.html(`<h3>I am not a button</h3>`, true)
+The proxy is what's stable-- not the element(s) inside.
+// These changes are permanent as they operate on the DOM directly. const button = $(".button") button.html(`<h3>I am not a button</h3>`, true)
 // The second argument determines if the parent element should be replaced as well.

-// You can also use become() to transform the elements into something from elsewhere in the DOM. const buttons = $$(".button") buttons.become($(".other-button"))
+// You can also use become() to transform the elements into something from elsewhere in the DOM.
+(Again, permanent.) const buttons = $$(".button") buttons.become($(".other-button"))

+// moveTo, cloneTo, and attach allow you to move elements around the DOM.
+// They are all permanent, but you can use cloneTo to make a copy. const coolDiv = $(".cool-div") coolDiv.cloneTo(".container", { position: "prepend" })

+// But remember, you can use the same proxy to operate on different elements over time. coolDiv.next().text("I'm the next element!")
+// The coolDiv proxy will no longer operate on elements with the class "cool-div"

 // Just remember: use refresh() to reset the proxy to its original state.
 // /**